An Aggregation Scheme for Increased Power: Simulations

 \subsubsection{Effect 2}

 We now relax the assumption that students who do not receive targeted remediation through the intervention are unaffected.
 Instead, we impose a negative effect that is in magnitude 40$\%$ of the positive effect imposed on students who receive the supplemental instruction.
-This corresponds to replacing Condition \ref{cond:homo} with Condition \ref{cond:relax} and thus Proposition \ref{prop:main} with Proposition \ref{cor:main}.
+This is a scenario where there is interference within a school, corresponding to replacing Condition \ref{cond:homo} with Condition \ref{cond:relax} and thus Proposition \ref{prop:main} with Proposition \ref{cor:main}.
 We chose 40$\%$ to ensure the overall effect is positive in aggregate.

-In Figure \ref{fig:power_2}, we observe that under the relaxed assumption, {PWRD} aggregation performs even better in comparison to the other two methods than it did under the standard assumptions.
+In Figure \ref{fig:power_2}, we observe that under the relaxed assumption, {PWRD} aggregation performs even better in comparison to the traditional methods than it did under the standard assumptions.
 This relative gain in power is expected.
 We weight down effect estimates that are more likely to incorporate students with \textit{negative} effects, attaching greater importance to those more likely to have received a \textit{positive} effect.
-Neither flat weighting nor our school random effects model perform a similar function and their power to detect an effect is substantially reduced as a consequence.
-For small effect sizes, {PWRD} aggregation increases power by nearly 20\% and this gap only widens as the effect size increases.
+None of the other models perform a similar function and their power to detect an effect is substantially reduced as a consequence.
+For small effect sizes, {PWRD} aggregation increases power by roughly 30\% and this gap only widens as the effect size increases.
 For example, our method more than doubles the power of mixed effects models and flat weighting for large effect sizes.
+Once again, the step-down Dunnett combination of PWRD aggregation and flat weighting greatly outperforms the traditional alternatives although not to the extent of standard PWRD aggregation.

 The phenomenon present in Figure \ref{fig:power_2} holds when the magnitude of the negative effect varies as well.
 We observe this in Figure \ref{fig:power_negeff}.
 Under this scenario, the size of the benefit remains constant.
 Instead, the adverse effect for those treatment students who do not test into the intervention varies from 0\% of the benefit to 100\% of the benefit. {PWRD} aggregation provides a persistent 15-20 percentage point advantage in power for negative effects up to 60\% of the positive effect before narrowing out.
-This corresponds to at least a 40\% improvement in power for all magnitudes of the negative effect; under certain circumstances, our method provides double the power.
+This corresponds to at least a 40\% improvement in power for all magnitudes of the negative effect; under certain circumstances, the method provides double the power.
 When the negative effect is equal in magnitude to the positive effect, {PWRD} aggregation no longer provides gains in power.